-Epcon is a homebuilding franchise that develops entire neighborhoods and helps builders throughout the United States do the same.
-We help builders accelerate their growth by providing proven floor plans and business management systems that help you build faster, sell faster, market homes more effectively and turn home buyers into brand ambassadors.
+Epcon Franchising is a production homebuilding and land development franchise company.

-Learn more.
+We help our Franchise Builders accelerate their growth by providing proven floor plans and business management systems that enable them to build faster, sell faster, market homes more effectively and turn home buyers into brand ambassadors.

-www.EpconFranchising.com
+Learn more. www.EpconFranchising.com 888-909-2430